 'In summary, I have held that [the Applicant's] appeal has no real prospect of success on either the non-payment issue or the non-supply issue.
 Its application for the petition to be dismissed is therefore itself dismissed.'

-A question arises: if the First Tier Tribunal appeal is found to have at least real prospects of success by the Companies Court, whether the more appropriate course for the Companies Court to take, would be to adjourn the petition, rather than this dismiss the petition, pending the outcome of that appeal.
+A question arises: if the appeal against the assessment (to the First Tier Tribunal) is found to have at least real prospects of success by the Companies Court, whether the more appropriate course for the Companies Court to take, would be to adjourn the petition, rather than this dismiss the petition, pending the outcome of that appeal.

 In Re Claybridge Shipping Company SA 1 BCLC 572, Lord Denning MR said: